guilhermedacsilva/webc/README.md

 Installation
 ====

-Copy to "www" folder, run SQL scripts (in that order).
+Copy it to "www" folder and run SQL scripts (in that order).
 Folder "user" must be readable/writable.
 It will contain source code (.c) and executables!

 Done!

 Folders